yashyyash/yashyyash/README.md

 💡 I'm passionate about coding in **C, Java,** and **Python**, constantly seeking ways to solve complex problems through technology.

-🚀 Currently learning **AWS** and **Medusa**, and always excited to explore new technologies that push the boundaries of what's possible.
+🚀 Currently learning **AWS** and **Terraform**, and always excited to explore new technologies that push the boundaries of what's possible.

 🎶 Fitness, **music**, and **fintech** apps are my jam!
 If you're looking for someone to collaborate on innovative projects, I'm your person.